firefly-iii/docs/docs/docs/explanation/index.md

-# Tutorials
+# Explanation

-Check out the following tutorials about Firefly III and the Data Importer.

-Please take note that you can learn installing Firefly III or the Data Importer from the **[how-to guides](../how-to/index.md)**.
+If you want to know more about Firefly III or the Data Importer in general, or you're just browsing around, check out the menu on the left.

-The menu on the left will guide you through the tutorial section.

-Popular choices are:
+Popular pages include:

-1. How to import a simple CSV file using the Data Importer
-2. How to use piggy banks to save for money
-3. How to process refunds

-More choices are in the menu.
+1. Financial concepts such as transactions and liabilities
+2. Security
+3. Zero based budgeting

 ## Missing something?

-1. You're missing a specific tutorial, and you wish to write it
+1. You're missing specific explanations or information, and you wish to write it
-2. You don't want to write it, but you still miss a specific tutorial
+2. You don't want to write it, but you still miss specific information
 3. You spot inaccuracies, terrible grammar or spelling mistakes

 Please open an [issue on GitHub](https://github.com/firefly-iii/firefly-iii/issues/new?assignees=&labels=&projects=&template=fr.yml).
 Your contributions are appreciated.